 I believe I have symptoms of COVID-19.
 What do I do next?

 I’m experiencing mild symptoms right now, but I’m worried.

-If you are experiencing fever and/or mild symptoms of respiratory illness, you can and should isolate at home during illness.
+If you are experiencing fever and/or mild symptoms, you should call our 24/7 Nurse on Call (406) 327-4770 to be evaluated or visit Community FirstCare on North Reserve.
+Additionally you should isolate at home.
 For details about how to correctly perform home isolation, tips for managing your illness at home with family members, and guidance on when you can discontinue home isolation, please visit the CDC’s website

 Should I get tested?

 Yes.
 Call our 24/7 Nurse on Call for evaluation or visit Community FirstCare on North Reserve.

 Worsening symptoms – I need to see my provider.